BERnaT: Basque Encoders for Representing Natural Textual Diversity: Introduction

-Beyond the insights previously discussed, this work contributes several resources\footnote{Code: \url{https://github.com/hitz-zentroa/BERnaT} Resources: \url{https://hf.co/collections/HiTZ/bernat}} that support future research in Basque language technology: (i) the new family of BERnaT encoder models, available in three sizes and three training configurations, designed to process linguistically diverse text; (ii) the largest diverse language corpus for Basque, containing both contemporary social media and historical texts; and (iii) a comprehensive suite of benchmark datasets, comprising both established and new tasks, categorized into standard and diverse linguistic domains.
+Beyond the insights previously discussed, this work contributes several resources\footnote{URL to be announced UPON acceptance} that support future research in Basque language technology: (i) the new family of BERnaT encoder models, available in three sizes and three training configurations, designed to process linguistically diverse text; (ii) the largest diverse language corpus for Basque, containing both contemporary social media and historical texts; and (iii) a comprehensive suite of benchmark datasets, comprising both established and new tasks, categorized into standard and diverse linguistic domains.